 6th August 1925

-In this article, you can read about the life and contributions of Surendranath Banerji for your IAS preparation.
+In this article, you can read about the life and contributions of Surendranath Banerji for your IAS exam preparation.

 - Born in Kolkata, West Bengal to a Bengali Brahmin family, Surendranath Banerji was greatly influenced by the liberal and open-minded thinking of his father.